-Where are the best trails to enjoy fall foliage in the New York-New Jersey region in 2015?
+Where are the best trails to enjoy fall foliage in the New York-New Jersey region?

 We asked our staff and volunteers for their favorite fall destinations.
 Their top 10 recommendations (in no particular order) are all day trips accessible from anywhere within the region.
 Click through the list below to find details and directions for each hike.
 Then get out and enjoy the great outdoors on trails maintained by volunteers of the New York-New Jersey Trail Conference!

 You can also share your own favorite fall hike.
 Just go to the bottom of this page, click on Add New Comment, and enter a description of the hike.
 (You must be a registered, logged-in user of the site to see and write comments.
 To register, click on the Register link in left column.)

 Mobile devise users: Learn more about downloading our great trail maps.

 Reminder: Hunting season starts October 1 in some areas.
 See this year's hunting seasons in New York and New Jersey and links to No Hunting areas.